 Do you agree or disagree with the following statement?
-Playing a game is fun only when you win.
-Use specific reasons and examples to support your answer.
+Parents or other adult relatives should make important decisions for their older (15 to 18year-old) teenage children.
+Use specific reasons and examples to support your opinion.

 Whether parents should make significant decisions for their teenage children is a heated subject of much debate.
 Some people affirm that parents are knowlegable and well-experienced enough to make decisions for their children, rather then teenagers do not think sensibly and are not muture enough to be responsible for their actions.
 Moreover, the proponents of this viewpoint assert that parents are always ready to sacrifice a part of themselves for the betternment of their children and assist them to make their dreams come true.
 However, despite those arguments, as far as I am concerned, teenage children should make their own decisions for several reasons.

 To begin with, our parents are not deprived of making mistakes and it may twist of lives of their children.
 Despite the fact that parent are our first teachers, there is no garantee that the parents will not make wrong decisions and their children will not pay for them.
 Moreover, parents are biased, as they look their children through the eyes of protector and it may negatively impact the future of the children.
 My own experience may shed some light on this point.
 Once I won a project to go and study abroad.
 However, my parents were against this idea, as they thought that it would not be save and sacure for me to live in a different country.
 They did not permit me do go.
 Now I regret about the fact that I did not seize upon my opportunity to get better education and make a good career.